Saad007Khan/PropertyPrompts/capital_appreciation_calculator.md

 - Simplified output: one line appreciation, one line confidence
 - Use exact format: "Capital Appreciation: X.X%" and "Confidence: High/Medium/Low"

+### 13. Discrepancy Check (Cross-Source Validation)
+- **MANDATORY**: If the difference between Source A and Source B is greater than 3 percentage points (e.g., 2% vs 5%), you **MUST** mention this divergence in the 'Detailed Analysis' under 'Investment Notes'
+- **Do NOT simply discard** the higher or lower value without explanation
+- **Explain the likely cause** of the discrepancy, such as:
+  - "Official index lags market reality by 1-2 quarters"
+  - "Consultancy report focuses on luxury segment while official index covers all segments"
+  - "Portal data reflects asking prices while official index uses transaction prices"
+  - "Different time periods covered (Q2 vs Q3 data)"
+  - "Geographic coverage differences (city-wide vs specific localities)"
+  - "Methodology differences (hedonic index vs median price)"
+- **Example discrepancy note**: "NHB RESIDEX shows 5.2% YoY while Knight Frank reports 8.5% YoY (3.3 percentage point difference).
+This divergence likely reflects Knight Frank's focus on premium segment properties which have outperformed the broader market captured in RESIDEX."
+- **Report both values** when significant discrepancy exists, with the primary value based on source priority and the secondary value noted for context
+- **Adjust confidence level** if high discrepancy exists (reduce to Medium even with high-quality sources)

 ---

 ## INVESTMENT-SPECIFIC CONSIDERATIONS